-Urinary tract infection - A urinary tract infection (UTI) is an infection in any of the parts of the body which make or store urine or take urine out of the body, e.g. bladder or kidneys.
+Urinary tract infection (UTI) - An infection in any of the parts of the body which make or store urine or take urine out of the body, e.g. bladder or kidneys.

 White blood cells - Specialised cells of the immune system that protect the body against infection.
 There are five main types of white blood cells: neutrophils, eosinophils, basophils, monocytes and lymphocytes.